A better way to test push notifications

 In the whole stream of components to get through, Sendbird’s messaging service allows various configurations and conditions for push notifications such that our customers can engineer the best user experience for their users.
-Push preferences are available at application-level, user-level, and at channel-level.
+Push preferences are available at the application level, user level, and at channel level.

 On top of the flexibility with push notifications, reliability and scalability must be guaranteed.
-Sendbird’s architecture is designed to maintain its availability, accounting for possible unavailability of the push providers and the fluctuating needs for push notifications due to the huge spectrum of use cases.
-The main messaging service takes care of the messages and decisions on to whom push notifications should be sent to, and it delegates the job to push-dedicated microservice that operate serverlessly, and asynchronously.
+Sendbird’s architecture is designed to maintain its availability, accounting for the possible unavailability of the push providers and the fluctuating need for push notifications due to the huge spectrum of use cases.
+The main messaging service takes care of the messages and decisions on to whom push notifications should be sent, and it delegates the job to a push-dedicated microservice that operates serverlessly and asynchronously.

 Struggling with misconfigurations

-Such unresolved uncertainty can not only slow down the integration of Sendbird’s chat as a whole, but also results in lack of confidence in shipping the final integration to the end users.
+Such unresolved uncertainty can not only slow down the integration of Sendbird’s chat as a whole but also results in a lack of confidence in shipping the final integration to the end users.
 To clear out the uncertainties and provide confidence, Sendbird now provides the push notification testing tool.

 Fire away with Sendbird